reelyactive/reposition/README.md

 reposition
 ==========

 Convert positions from one coordinate system to another.
+Currently supports the conversion of a __customOffset__ coordinate system to __WGS84__.

 Hello reposition!